 Your LinkedIn profile should be a complete resume.
 In the About section put your Profile summary with impact statements and current skills related to what job you are looking for.

 Your GitHub profile is also significant with a complete resume.
 Try to create some related sample projects to showcase your skills, projects, architectures, DevOps scripts, and even articles that will help.
 If you really like to write try to write on Linkedin posts and @medium.

 Jobs | LinkedIn, Opportunities – Instahyre and Jobs – Recruitment – Job Search – Employment – Job Vacancies – Naukri.com is sufficient to search for jobs.

 Insthyre recommendations are very good and serious recruiters will connect with you.
 LinkedIn job applications on company sites are also good.

 Try to get a referral from your friends and acquaintance.
 Don’t hesitate in connecting with recruiters/managers directly on LinkedIn and chat with them and share your resume directly.
 This shows that you are seriously interested in that company.

-Subscribe for LinkedIn premium it’s free for 1-3 months, it will give you better job recommendations, insights, and free InMail to directly send email to the recruiters.
+Subscribe to LinkedIn Premium it’s free for 1-3 months, it will give you better job recommendations, insights, and free InMail to directly send emails to the recruiters.

 There are some listings for which companies are advertising for months, apply on those also but don’t expect any call as they might be looking to hire someone but not seriously.